arlomu/Website-Setup/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have OpenSSL and Node.js installed on your system.
-3. Run the script using `sudo bash script_name.sh`.
+3. Run the script using `sudo bash setup.sh`.
 4. Ensure you using Sudo for no Bugs feetures.

 ## Usage